Java Stuff

 Having started the Java interpreter as above, you'll be able to access

-of the interpreter through the system properties:
+the process id of the interpreter through the system properties:

 String pid = System.getProperty("pid");